 Electrical wiring is complex, hazardous and requires a high level of knowledge about how it works and the safety precautions that must be taken in order to perform electrical work.
 This is why it’s a four year Electrical Apprenticeship to learn all the knowledge that is required to keep the electrician safe.
 The Qld Electrical Safety act states that it’s illegal for people to perform their own electrical work unless they are a licensed electrician.
-Anyone caught doing this kind of work outside the authority of the regulations may be subject to serious fines and imprisonment.
-We at Safe & Sure are particularly passionate about electrical safety, why? because sadly most electricians can re-count a story of someone they have known in the trade either receiving serious electric shock and sadly some have even died.
-An electrician is ‘only as safe as the last electrician that was on that site’ and this is why it’s particularly important home owners don’t play with their electricity on their homes, they are not just risking their own families lives, but future tradesmen that attend.
+Anyone caught doing this kind of DIY electrical work outside the authority of the regulations may be subject to serious fines and imprisonment.
+We at Safe & Sure are particularly passionate about electrical safety – why?
+Because sadly most electricians can re-count a story of someone they have known in the trade receiving serious electric shock and sadly some have even died.
+An electrician is ‘only as safe as the last electrician that was on that site’ and this is why it’s particularly important home owners don’t DIY electrical work around their homes, they are not just risking their own families lives, but future tradesmen that attend.

 It is not against the law to purchase electrical accessories or appliances that need to be hard wired, but they must be connected by a licensed electrical contractor.

-Electricity Can Kill – The fact is that performing electrical work is highly dangerous.
+Electricity Can Kill – Performing DIY electrical work is highly dangerous.
 Not only can it result in serious injury but actual death.
 Consider the fact that even licensed electricians assume risk when they are working with electricity at any level.
 These licensed professionals can legally investigate, evaluate, install, and repair anything dealing with electricity, yet even they have experienced scary hazards in their job.

 It’s costly – Just because you think spending the money on licensed electrician is an unnecessary expense doesn’t mean you need to undertake the task yourself or hire someone (unlicensed) you know to do it for you.
 The costly part comes in if an individual gets hurt, killed, or does a shoddy job on your electrical.
 Then you have to turn to a licensed electrician and the costs could be much higher due to the damage done due to the poor workmanship.

-Electricity Can Cause Fires – Another reason where ‘DIY’ seems cheap but will be costly if you experience a fire particularly as a result of the dodgy electrical work.
-Electrical Safety Offices and the Fire Service Forensics inspect the scene of fires to determine the cause, your insurance company may not pay on your claim if it’s identify there was illegal electrical work on the house.
+Electricity Can Cause Fires – Another reason where ‘DIY electrical’ seems cheap but will be costly if you experience a fire particularly as a result of the dodgy electrical work.
+Electrical Safety Offices and the Fire Service Forensics inspect the scene of fires to determine the cause, your insurance company may not pay on your claim if it’s identify there was illegal or DIY electrical work on the house.